#1 Global Leader in Data Protection & Ransomware Recovery

 Purpose

-This article documents how to configure Veeam Backup & Replication to use Azure Blob Storage Account private endpoints for object storage offload.
+This article documents how to configure Veeam Backup & Replication to use Azure Blob Storage Account private endpoints (via Azure VPN or Azure ExpressRoute) for Scale-Out Backup Repository offload to Capacity Tier or Archive Tier or to connect to an Object Storage Repository in Veeam Backup & Replication 12 or newer.

 Solution